w3c/wcag3/README.md

 :::
 ```

-The label.
-"Applies when", will be appended before the first paragraph of the block.
+The label, "Applies when", will be prepended to the first paragraph in the block.
 If the first content item is anything other than a paragraph (e.g. if the block only contains a list), it will appear in a separate paragraph before the content.

 #### Except when